timhul/ClassicSim/README.md

 A: For me it is an ode to vanilla.

-Q: Only a single class?
-WTF!
+Q: When is class X or specialization Y supported?

-A: The intent of the current release is to show all the supporting systems that are shared between classes (talent calculator, world buffs, etc).
-See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information when specific classes/specs are planned to be supported.
+A: See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information when specific classes/specs are planned to be supported.

 Q: Only Windows support?
 And 32-bit?